 - Participating in a ride-along with a Reno police officer during a regular shift, to observe them in the performance of their duties

-- Attending classroom and field trainings given to Reno police officers
+- Attending ongoing classroom and field trainings given to Reno police officers